csc301-fall-2022/assignment-2-5-rebplane-eun-chae-s/README.md

 You should be able to access the app at http://localhost:3000

-# Testing our unit tests locally
+# Running our tests locally:
 In order to run the tests locally, you should have Python, Git, and Node.js installed.

 Python installation: https://www.python.org/downloads/